sensible-hq/sensible-docs/readme-sync/v0/470 - qa-and-troubleshoot/4000 - best-practices/2000 - portfolio.md

 - **config content:**

-The config is the same as the one used in the [Getting started with SenseML](doc:getting-started), with the addition of the following fingerprint:
+The config is the same as the one used in the [Getting started with layout-powered extractions](doc:getting-started), with the addition of the following fingerprint:

 ```
   "fingerprint": {